Find Affordable College Courses

 120 Yearly Graduations

 The 20th most popular school in the country for health care management majors who are seeking their bachelor's degree is University of Alabama at Birmingham.
 Each year, around 22,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,568 per year, while in-state graduate students, on average, pay $8,100 per year.
-For the 2020-2021 academic year, 120 bachelor's degrees were handed out to health care management majors at UAB.
-About 78% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,832 per year, while in-state graduate students, on average, pay $8,424 per year.
+During the most recent year for which we have data, 120 people received their bachelor's degree in health care management from UAB.
+Of these students, 86% were women and 56% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to health care management that offer bachelor’s degrees.